valeoai/VideoActionModel/inference/README.md

 git checkout trajectory_metrics  # We need to checkout the trajectory_metrics branch to have our new metrics cd $BASE_REPO git clone https://github.com/georghess/neurad-studio.git
-# We assume that the NextTokenPredictor repo is already here
+# We assume that the VideoActionModel repo is already here
 ```

 Build the different docker images and save them as tar file